liveandrew/workflow2/README.md

 ## So what is workflow2?

-Workflow2 is the DAG processing framework LiveRamp uses to run all of its big data applications.
+Workflow2 is the DAG processing framework LiveRamp uses to run almost all of its big data applications.

-Workflow2 began (many, many years ago) as a simple in-memory DAG processor, and evolved into a full-featured framework for instrumenting big-data pipelines at LiveRamp.
+Workflow2 began (many, many years ago) as a simple in-memory DAG processor, and evolved into a full-featured framework for instrumenting big-data pipelines.

 ## What distinguishes workflow2 from other DAG processors?

 - Workflow2's DAGs -- both the structure and the actual operations -- are defined in Java

-- Workflow2 was built with tight Hadoop integration (with an emphasis on MapReduce, and custom bindings for Cascading and Soark) (much more on this later).
+- Workflow2 was built with tight Hadoop integration (with an emphasis on MapReduce, and custom bindings for Cascading and Spark) (much more on this later).
 These integrations provide tools for both application developers and provide global views into shared resource (eg Hadoop cluster) utilization for operations teams.

 - Workflow2 is built to support very high numbers of concurrent applications and very high parallelism

-  - LiveRamp runs > 100,000 DAG workflows per day
+  - LiveRamp runs > 100,000 workflows per day

-  - Individual DAGs may have hundreds of steps, hundreds of which may be running concurrently
+  - Individual workflows may have hundreds of steps, hundreds of which may be running concurrently

   - At any given time, LiveRamp is running 500-1000 concurrent, independent workflows against the same deployment.